 - Have you ever been to a hospital or treatment center on account of using them?

-- If you have answered YES to any two, the chances are that you are an alcoholic or a drug addict.
+Or if you have answered YES to any two, there is a good chance are that you are an alcoholic or a drug addict.

 Four testimonies about how alcohol or drugs can wreck your life!

 A Special Link for a Little Extra Encouragement